AKMAUTOCAREPRO/akmautocarepro/README.md

   <!-- About Section -->
   <section id="about">
-    <h2>About Sparkle Mobile Car Wash Oman</h2>
+    <h2>About AKM Autocare Pro</h2>
-    <p>We provide professional mobile car washing and detailing services directly at your location.
+    <p>AKM Autocare Pro provides professional mobile car washing and detailing services directly at your location.
 Serving Muscat, Seeb, Sohar, and nearby areas, we use eco-friendly products and modern equipment to make your car shine without you needing to leave home.</p>
   </section>

   <!-- Contact Section -->